Reviewing Ashford (AINC) & Its Competitors

-Ashford (NYSE: AINC) is one of 44 publicly-traded companies in the “Management consulting services” industry, but how does it weigh in compared to its competitors?
-We will compare Ashford to related businesses based on the strength of its valuation, institutional ownership, analyst recommendations, risk, earnings, profitability and dividends.
+Ashford (NYSE: AINC) is one of 44 public companies in the “Management consulting services” industry, but how does it weigh in compared to its competitors?
+We will compare Ashford to related businesses based on the strength of its valuation, institutional ownership, earnings, dividends, analyst recommendations, profitability and risk.

-This table compares Ashford and its competitors revenue, earnings per share (EPS) and valuation.

 Analyst Recommendations

-This is a breakdown of current ratings and recommmendations for Ashford and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations for Ashford and its competitors, as provided by MarketBeat.

 |Sell Ratings